 The IRS typically calculates this amount based on how much money your employer withheld from your wages for taxes the previous year.
-File this form with the return or immediately after receiving notice of seizure.
+File this form with your return or immediately after receiving a notice of seizure.

 File Chapter 13 bankruptcy.
 The bankruptcy code does not allow you to erase your child support arrears but it does allow you to restructure that arrearage and pay it down over a three to five year period.
 The bankruptcy court considers child support arrears a priority debt that gets paid before any other debt.
 (Learn more about paying child support in a Chapter 13 bankruptcy.)

 If you want the IRS to seize the refund of the person who owes you child support, it will do so automatically if the state child support enforcement office collects payments from your child's other parent.